-In their latest podcast Shealan asks John what church is supposed to look like.
+John and Shealan recorded a podcast on what church is supposed to look like.
 John explains that relationships and the ability to connect with vulnerability and strength at introvert level should lie at the heart of church.
 They explore together what this looks like in practice - a lively discussion that's well worth listening to!

 Click here to download the podcast 'What is church?'